PLC-lang/rusty/book/src/cfc/m2m.md

 # Model-to-Model Conversion

+As previously mentioned, the lexical and parsing phases are replaced by a model-to-model conversion process which consists of two steps:
+1. Transform the input file (XML) into a data-model
+2. Transform the data-model into an AST

+## XML to Data-Model
 Consider the heavily minified CFC file [`MyProgram.cfc`](m2m.md#example-myprogramcfc), which translates to the CFC chart below.
 ```
                  x                      MyAdd